mirogta/tampermonkey-xero-timesheets/README.md

 Then you can login to [projects.xero.com](https://projects.xero.com) and use the improvements.

+## Compatibility

+* Firefox >= 39
+* Chrome >= 42

+Unfortunately this script isn't compatible with Safari.

+It may work with the latest Microsoft Edge internet browser based on Chromium, but it hasn't been tested.

 ## How to update

 There is a check for any new updates of this script every day by default.